 5. Food is expensive & limited choice, your 3 meals are mostly eaten at your hotel.

 Since the island has only one hotel which is the one you are staying, all your daily meals will be eaten at the same hotel.
 When choice is limited, dining can be expensive.
 Always budget USD50 per meal per pax.

 If possible book a full board price which includes meal & drinks during your stay, at least there is less pain than ordering expensive meals.

 7. Always know the details of your activities, especially how long is the transfer.

-Certain activities are located at a specific location for example whale shark watching, though your hotel might offer this excursion, do find out how long to reach there.
-The locals are used to sea transportation but as foreigners, we might not be accustomed to 5 hours boat ride per way especially people who are prone to sea sickness.
+Certain activities are located at a specific location, for example, whale shark watching, though your hotel might offer this excursion, do find out how long to reach there.
+The locals are used to sea transportation but as foreigners, we might not be accustomed to 5 hours boat ride per way especially people who are prone to seasickness.